Nitrous Oxide in Alpharetta and Johns Creek GA

 Nitrous oxide is a colorless gas with a slightly sweet odor.
 Once it is administered through a breathing mask, the patient remains awake but completely relaxed during their procedure.
 All bodily functions remain normal during the administration of nitrous oxide, and the effects wear off quickly.
 When the procedure is over, the flow of nitrous oxide is slowly decreased to zero, replaced by oxygen.
 After resting in the chair for a few minutes, your child should feel completely normal.

 What are the potential side effects of nitrous oxide?

 Compared to other sedatives, nitrous oxide has very little effect on the respiratory system.
 The most common adverse effects we see in young patients are nausea or vomiting.
 However, this is very rare and occurs in just 0.5% of patients, according to the American Academy of Pediatric Dentistry.
-If your child had a sensitive stomach or has a history of trouble handling sedatives, speak with their pediatric dentist about your concerns.
+If your child had a sensitive stomach or has a history of trouble handling sedatives, speak with their Pediatric Dentist in Roswell about your concerns.

 What are the benefits of nitrous oxide?

 Nitrous oxide takes effect within minutes, and its effects are reversible almost immediately.
 This is very convenient, as it will not add very much time to your child’s appointment.
 Nitrous oxide is not considered a substitute for a local anesthetic, as it does not numb pain.
 It is an anxiolytic, as it eases anxiety.
 If your child does require a numbing shot, they shouldn’t mind at all while under sedation.
 While they will be relaxed, they won’t be asleep.
 That means they will be aware of their surroundings and remain in control of themselves during the procedure.
 This makes a lot of parents and patients feel much more comfortable.